-A Nigerian student with a student visa can easily transition into an American school without much difficulty why because the language and curriculum parallel.
+A Nigerian student with a student visa can easily transition into an American school without much difficulty and the reason is because the language and curriculum of both countries parallel.
 Meanwhile, a Ghanaian student with a student visa to France may have to first take “French as a second language” class before he or she can transition.
 The same thing applies to finding a job.
-It would be harder for a French-speaking African to find a job in America than for an English-speaking African and this is quite obvious.
-Asking questions and filling forms all require English (or at least Spanish) in America.
+It would be harder for a french-speaking African to find a job in America than for an english-speaking African and this is quite obvious.
+Asking questions and filling forms all require english in America.
 So in some ways, this trend makes perfect sense.

-On the other hand, some non-English speaking African migrants from countries like Egypt in North Africa, Ethiopia in the Horn of Africa, and Guinea in West Africa are all making America their top destination for reasons not quite obvious.
+On the other hand, some non-english speaking African migrants from countries like Egypt in North Africa, Somalia and Ethiopia in the Horn of Africa, and Guinea in West Africa are all making America their top destination for reasons not quite obvious.
 The push factors are quite obvious as we can all see.
 Most migrate with the hopes of finding greener pastures.
-The question however is, why would they choose America and not any other advanced country in the west?
-It comes down to personal choice.
-I personally love America and I think America is the best place to be.
+The question however is; why would they choose America and not any other advanced country in the west?
+It comes down to personal choices.
+I personally love America and I think America is the best place away from home.

 The question now is; how many African immigrants live in the United States?
 Although there seems to be no definite figure, about 4 million black immigrants live in the United States today, more than four times the number in 1980, according to a Pew Research Center analysis of U.S. Census Bureau data.
 Black immigrants now account for 8.7% of the nation’s black population, nearly triple their share in 1980.
 Black immigrants are from many parts of the world, but half are from the Caribbean alone.
 Jamaica is the largest source country with about 682,000 black immigrants born there, accounting for 18% of the national total.
 Haiti follows with 586,000 black immigrants, making up 15% of the U.S. black immigrant population.